jhartz/pyprovide/README.md

   - There are 3 types of providers:

     **Instance Provider**: Returns an instance of the class that it provides
-      - This is the default type of provider.
       - Instance providers use the `@provider()` decorator.

     **Class Provider**: Rather than returning an instance, returns the class itself